emc-openstack/vmax-cinder-driver/README.md

 ## EMC-specific Configuration Files

 Each enabled backend is configured via parameters contained in an EMC-specific configuration file.
 The default EMC configuration file is named /etc/cinder/cinder_emc config.xml, and is configured for the iSCSI driver by default.
-When multiple backends are configured in cinder.conf, the names of each configuration group’s file is explicitly provided in the cinder_emc_config_file parameter.
+When multiple backends are configured in cinder.conf, the names of each configuration groups file is explicitly provided in the cinder_emc_config_file parameter.

 Here is an example and description of the contents:

+VMAX2

     <?xml version='1.0' encoding='UTF-8'?>
     <EMC>